Maksim Gelman stabbing spree

-The Maksim Gelman stabbing spree was a 28-hour killing spree lasting from February 11 to 12, 2011, in New York City, New York, United States, which involved the killing of four people and the wounding of five others.
+The Maksim Gelman stabbing spree was a 28-hour killing spree lasting from February 11 to 12, 2011, in New York City, New York, United States, which resulted in four people being killed and five others being wounded.
 Maksim Gelman was arrested and pleaded guilty to the crimes.

 Timeline of attacks

 Just after 5:00 a.m. on February 11, 2011, Gelman stabbed and killed his stepfather, Aleksandr Kuznetsov, in Sheepshead Bay, Brooklyn after an argument with his mother about driving Kuznetsov's vehicle, a gray 2004 Lexus ES330.
 According to Gelman, he believed DEA agents were after him and planned to flee to the Dominican Republic.
 He claimed he woke his mother to find out where his passport was, and this developed into an argument as his mother believed he was drunk.
 Their argument awoke Kuznetsov, who came into the kitchen swearing at Gelman in Russian.
 Gelman grabbed a knife and stabbed Kuznetsov repeatedly.
 When the knife broke, Gelman continued the attack with a carving fork, ultimately stabbing Kuznetsov 55 times.
 His mother was not physically hurt.
 Gelman then took the Lexus and sped off in it, running over a crossing guard and breaking her leg.

 Gelman later stated that since he knew he would be caught, he was going to take down "rats" who had wronged him.
 Gelman then went to the house of a female acquaintance named Yelena Bulchenko, where he killed her mother, Anna, at about 10:30 a.m.
 He then allegedly left the crime scene and waited several hours for Yelena, who had been staying at a friend's house, to return home.
 Once she did, she found Anna dead and called 9-1-1, but Gelman was on his way back to the scene to check if she had returned home.
 Upon arriving at about 4:00 p.m., he spotted her outside on the phone and got out of the car, upon which she yelled at him.
 He hid the knife in his jacket sleeve and approached her, but she took off running.
 However, Gelman caught up with her and stabbed her eleven times, killing her, before speeding off in Kuznetsov's car.
 Ramming into another car, Gelman stabbed the driver, Arthur DiCrescento, three times when he confronted him, before carjacking the vehicle.
 Gelman later ran down 62-year-old pedestrian Stephen Tanenbaum, who subsequently died of his injuries.